hyperhq/docs.hyper.sh-hyper/Reference/CLI/run.md

       <td><strong>always</strong></td>
       <td>
         Always restart the container regardless of the exit status.
-        When you specify always, Hyper.sh will try to restart the container indefinitely.
+        When you specify always, Hyper will try to restart the container indefinitely.
 The container will also always start on daemon startup, regardless of the current state of the container.
       </td>